 CURRENT SDSA MEMBERSHIP COMMITTEES

-Plans and prepares the annual awards luncheon including: choose the award recipients, working with the venue, working with various members to procure funding through donations and sponsorships and prizes from Business Members.
+Plans and prepares the annual Awards event, including: selects award recipients, works with the venue, raises funds through donations, sponsorships and gifts from Business Members.

 Business Members Committee

-Provides a network for those who offer goods and services to Set Decorators, including creative marketing channels that benefit the SDSA and the Business Members.
+A network for those offering goods and services to Set Decorators, including creative marketing channels.

 Updates the SDSA bylaws as needed.